nader2560/react-redux-firebase/examples/complete/react-native/README.md

       <AppNavigator />
     </Provider>
     ```
-1. Now your components can use `firebaseConnect`, `firestoreConnect`, `withFirebase` and the other HOCs provided by react-redux-firebase
+1. Now your components can use `firebaseConnect`, `firestoreConnect`, `withFirebase` and the other HOCs provided by react-redux-firebase-immutable